 China’s Social Credit Plans aren’t secret.
 An outline for progress through 2020 was released in 2014 laying out broad premises and mechanisms, and an enormous wave of implementing rules and regulations has since followed.
 Social credit and related information systems were also a major component of a Party-State document on increasing public security.
 This article and others on this site, draws on such primary sources to add clarity to the discussion of social credit.

 By way of a linguistic side-note before going forward, the phrase Social Credit may suggest something different in English than in Chinese.
-It is a literal translation, but may overemphasize a interpersonal connections.
-Consider ‘social media’, ‘feeling social’ and other such uses, while 社会，the ‘Social’in social credit can also mean society or the public in different contexts.
+It is a literal translation, but may overemphasize interpersonal connections.
+Consider ‘social media’, ‘feeling social’ and other such uses, while 社会，the ‘social’ in social credit can also mean society or the public in different contexts.

 As an example of a similar type of confusion that can result, 社会资本 literally ‘social capital’ does not share the English meaning of ‘ networks of relationships among people who live and work in a particular society creating economic value and enabling that society to function effectively.’
 Instead it is often used to simply mean capital that was invested by members of the general public.